kudrom/lupulo/README.rst

 into the framework very easily.

-You can also build new data connections to connect your device with the outside world and plug them into m3dpi_ui.
+You can also build new data connections to connect your device with the outside world and plug them into lupulo.
 This way, you can use the default configurations of the framework and use it as a quick user interface to understand better your device or you can personalize it to build a rich user interface.

-m3dpi_ui has been built to run in a RaspberryPi, but another hardware configurations are possible as long as GNU/Linux is used to run the backend.
+lupulo has been built to run in a RaspberryPi, but another hardware configurations are possible as long as GNU/Linux is used to run the backend.

 How it works
 ------------

-m3dpi_ui is composed of two main components:
+lupulo is composed of two main components:

 * **The backend** which makes the connection with the device, receives the data sent by the device, records it and sends it back in real time to the frontend.
 * **The frontend** which renders the information received by the backend in real time in several *widgets* chosen by the programmer of the final web page.

-m3dpi_ui is configured in *settings.py*, where you establish the data link between the device and the backend, the host that is going to store the information, the *data schema* that all the information received by the backend is following, a description of the web page which we call *layout* and several
+lupulo is configured in *settings.py*, where you establish the data link between the device and the backend, the host that is going to store the information, the *data schema* that all the information received by the backend is following, a description of the web page which we call *layout* and several